Stewart Law

 What Is a Lady Bird Deed?

-A Lady Bird Deed — formally called an Enhanced Life Estate Deed — is a Florida-specific estate planning tool that allows you to transfer real property to designated beneficiaries automatically upon your death, without going through probate.
-Unlike a traditional life estate deed, a Lady Bird Deed lets you retain full control of the property during your lifetime: you can sell it, mortgage it, or change the beneficiaries without their consent.
-It also preserves Florida's homestead protections and does not trigger a gift tax.
-For homeowners who want a simple, cost-effective way to pass real estate to their children or other heirs, a Lady Bird Deed is often worth considering as part of a broader estate plan.
+A Lady Bird Deed — formally called an Enhanced Life Estate Deed — is a Florida-recognized estate planning tool that transfers real property to designated beneficiaries automatically upon your death, without going through probate.
+Unlike a traditional life estate deed, a Lady Bird Deed lets you retain full control of the property during your lifetime: you can sell it, mortgage it, change the beneficiaries, or revoke the transfer entirely without their consent.
+It preserves Florida's homestead exemption and property tax benefits, does not constitute a completed gift for federal gift tax purposes, and is generally not subject to Florida's Medicaid Estate Recovery Program — making it one of the most effective and cost-efficient probate avoidance tools available for Florida homeowners who want to pass real estate directly to their heirs.

 Learn More: Lady Bird Deeds →